-Chris J: There are actual identity elements which typically consists of your logo, typefaces, color pallets, etc. But it can also be photography, illustration style, icon styles, even sounds.
+Chris J: There are actual identity elements which typically consist of your logo, typefaces, color pallets, etc. But it can also be photography, illustration style, icon styles, even sounds.

 Chris W: It sounds like, even the way that your sales folks talk about your brand, the way they communicate, the things that they communicate, must be considered.

 Jeff: All of it.